Requirements for a processing-node quantum repeater on a real-world fiber grid

 The times between the distribution of two entangled states are by assumption all independent and identically distributed, i.e., they are all copies of the same $\Delta t$.
 The (average) entangling rate is therefore simply equal to

 and therefore we find

-In case Eq. \eqref{eq:F_dummy_trap_constraint} holds Eq. \eqref{eq:jensen} can be combined with Eq. \eqref{eq:q_in_terms_of_expected_values} to obtain Eq. \eqref{eq:q_bound_dummy_trap}. \end{proof} We note that the use of Jensen's inequality above accounts for any kind of potential jitter in the delivery of entangled qubits to the server.
-Whatever the distribution on the waiting time $\Delta t$ looks like and at however irregular intervals entanglement is delivered, Jensen's inequality will guarantee that Eq. \eqref{eq:q_bound_dummy_trap} holds. \\
+In case Equation \eqref{eq:F_dummy_trap_constraint} holds, Equation \eqref{eq:jensen} can be combined with Equation \eqref{eq:q_in_terms_of_expected_values} to obtain Equation \eqref{eq:q_bound_dummy_trap}. \end{proof} We note that the use of Jensen's inequality above accounts for any kind of potential jitter in the delivery of entangled qubits to the server.
+Whatever the distribution on the waiting time $\Delta t$ looks like and at however irregular intervals entanglement is delivered, Jensen's inequality will guarantee that Equation \eqref{eq:q_bound_dummy_trap} holds. \\

-Now, we want to use the average teleportation fidelity $F_\text{tel}$ instead of the quantities $\bar F_\text{dummy}$ and $\bar F_\text{trap}$ to bound $q$.
+Now, we want to use the average teleportation fidelity $F_\textnormal{tel}$ instead of the quantities $\bar F_\textnormal{dummy}$ and $\bar F_\textnormal{trap}$ to bound $q$.
 The final building block towards obtaining such a bound and proving Theorem \ref{thm:vbqc_constraint} is the following lemma. \begin{lemma} There exists a unitary $U$ such that